 My Soothing Aloe Peppermint Body Lotion

-- Coconut oil: amazing moisture for damaged skin, anti-inflammatory, reduces redness and rehydrates skin.
+- Coconut oil has amazing moisture for damaged skin, is anti-inflammatory, reduces redness and rehydrates skin.

-- Avocado oil: is nourishing, rich in vitamins especially E and D, minerals and antioxidants.
+- Avocado oil is nourishing and rich in vitamins especially E and D, minerals and antioxidants.
 Full of anti-wrinkle, skin regeneration, and softening qualities.
 Prevents water loss, so it provides healthy hydration that your skin will love.

 - Peppermint essential oil is a natural painkiller.
 It helps to soothe burnt areas by providing a cooling sensation.
 Also, because peppermint oil is so good at alleviating headaches, it can also help with an after-sun headache some people suffer from.

 - Lavender essential oil reduces inflammation, calms sunburns, and reduces redness.
 Because it has antimicrobial properties, it supports the skin in its natural process of healing and restoring balance, allowing your body to recover faster.
 Lavender has a reputation for relaxing emotions and soothing the heart.
 Just imagine it bringing those qualities to a sunburned patch of skin!

 To use: Apply as often as needed over any dry areas of your skin for cooling relief

 If you’re looking to change up your skincare products and understand what ingredients you are using on your skin, you may want to try Rain Natural Skincare products.